krkrkr-tech/FocusGuard-project/AUIDIT.md

 I would rate my repository around **6/10**.

-Overall, the project works and the main idea is clear — it’s a browser extension that helps users stay focused by blocking distracting websites ([GitHub][1]).
+Overall, the project works and the main idea is clear — it’s a browser extension that helps users stay focused by blocking distracting websites.
 However, I can see that it still looks more like a learning project than a fully polished portfolio project.

 ---